Binary response model with many weak instruments: Appendix : Proofs of the results in Sections and

 The first term in the RHS satisfies

-where the inequality follows from the triangular inequality, H\"older's inequality, and the boundedness of $\phi (\cdot)$.
-The bounds in \eqref{p3:eq1} and \eqref{p3:eq4} give that \eqref{eq:new:1}$= o_p(1)$.
+where the inequality follows from the triangular inequality, the H\"older's inequality, and the boundedness of $\phi (\cdot)$.
+The bounds in \eqref{p3:eq1} and \eqref{p3:eq4} tell us that \eqref{eq:new:1} is $ o_p(1)$.
 By using similar arguments and the Lipschitz continuity of $\phi (\cdot)$, we also have